cits5501/cits5501.github.io/assets/workshops/workshop04.md

 is.[^simplified]

 [^simplified]: This is a very simplified representation of how a simulated timer might work.
-  In a real simulation, rather than other objects having to actively query a `DigitalTimer` object to find out its state, we would want to give them the ability to be *alerted* whenever a "tick" occurs.
+  In an actual simulation, rather than other objects having to actively query a `DigitalTimer` object to find out its state, we would want to give them the ability to be *alerted* whenever a "tick" occurs.
 A typical approach is to use the ["Observer"][observer] or ["Publish-subscribe"][pubsub] software patterns.
 You can see example of "timer"